What are the Application Requirements?

 - Online nomination form

-- Why you wish to serve on the Board of Governors
+- Why do you wish to serve on the Board of Governors?

-- At least (2) two, but no more than (5) five letters of support for your nomination; Letters of support should not exceed two pages single-spaced
+- At least (2) two, but no more than (3) three letters of support for your nomination; Letters of support should be from members of the Georgetown community.

-Letters of support should be collected and submitted by the nominee themselves and include descriptions of the following as qualifications of the nominee:
+Letters of support should be collected and submitted by the nominee themselves.
+These letters should help the committee understand:

 - How long and on what basis, the person writing the letter has known the nominee

 - Why the recommender believes the nominee should be a Governor, and what impact she/he can have on the Board and broader GUAA

 In order access the nomination form, alumni must have a NetID and password.
 If you need to obtain your NetID, please call UIS Help at 202-687-4949 and they will be happy to assist you.

 Nominations packets should not contain any photographs.
 All documents should not exceed two pages single-spaced.

 Self-nomination packets remain valid only for the current application year.
 If you were not chosen for a previous election slate and still wish to be considered, you will need to submit a new self-nomination packet this year.